openharmony/docs/en/application-dev/reference/apis/js-apis-call.md

 separateConference\(callId: number, callback: AsyncCallback<void\>\): void

-Disconnects a conference call.
+Separates a conference call.
 This API uses an asynchronous callback to return the result.

 This is a system API.